Skip to content

 After the Review Meeting

-We will decide whether to update the plan, keep it as it is, or stop the plan.
+We will decide whether to update the plan, keep it as it is, or cease the plan.

-We will tell you our decision within 2 weeks of receiving the paperwork from the school.
-You should know our decision no later than 4 weeks after the review.
+You should know our decision no later than 4 weeks after the review meeting.

 If we are updating the plan, we will prepare a Proposed Amended EHCP and send it to you for comment.